To become an award-winning photojournalist, you require two things: Your journalism skills and a high-quality camera.

-This camera is engineered using a highly effective full-frame CMOS sensor (36.4 MP); a feature allows you to take excellent quality and high-resolution photojournalism pictures.
+This camera is engineered using a highly effective full-frame CMOS sensor (36.4 MP); a feature that allows you to take excellent quality and high-resolution photojournalism pictures.

 It has an ISO sensitivity range that you can expand up to 204800 for better noise reduction.

-This improved processing capability lifts low light performance to a satisfactory level.
+This improved processing capability lifts low-light performance to a satisfactory level.